GIDEON SUMMERFIELD

 ABOUT

-One particularly proud moment was presenting my painting of The Changing of the Colours by HM King Charles III, commissioned by the Royal Navy Trophy Centre.
-It was an extraordinary honour to have the painting unveiled on the bridge of the aircraft carrier, HMS Queen Elizabeth II.
+In addition a standout moment in 2025, was the presentation of my painting of The Changing of the Colours by HM King Charles III commissioned by the Royal Navy Trophy Centre.
+It was an extraordinary honour to have the work unveiled on the bridge of the aircraft carrier HMS Queen Elizabeth in the presence of Captain Claire Thompson OBE RN, the first female Captain of a Royal Navy aircraft carrier.

 CAREER BACKGROUND